 which translates straightforwardly to

 Note.
-A more efficient, less elegant, realization of fG' is map (f*) gt.
+A more efficient, less transparent, realization of fG' is map (f*) gt.

 F = f+xF' = QG = (q+xQ')(g+xG')